-Handmade knife blades are mostly made from O1 or A2 tool steel, but occasionally other materials like CPM 154 or AEB-L are used.
+Handmade knife blades are mostly made from A2, 80CRV2, or O1 carbon steels, but occasionally other steels like CPM 154, S35VN or AEB-L are also used.
 As far as the handle scales are concerned, there so many different materials it would impossible to list them all here.
 We try to include as much as we can in the description of each knife listed.

 Blades for the Mid-Tech Field Knives are made from Crucible CPM 3V and S35VN stainless steel.
 All of the Mid-Tech Field Knife handles are made from natural canvas or black micarta.

 If you have a question about a specific product, contact us directly.

 No. Fiddleback Forge does not make folding knives, only fixed blade knives.
 For now.